Danielle Young

 What do you attribute your success to?

-I attribute my success to recognizing early that I was going to need to bring knowledge into every conversation in order to build credibility in a male-dominated industry.
-The benefits consulting industry is primarily male-dominated and older - the average insurance benefits consultant is in their late 50s or early 60s.
+I attribute my success to recognizing early that I was going to need to bring knowledge into every conversation in order to build credibility in a male-dominated sector of the benefits industry.
 When I decided I wanted to be a benefits consultant at 23, it was an extremely challenging landscape because I live in Indianapolis, Indiana, a very conservative state, and the decision-making panels tend to be older and male, so building rapport was very difficult.
-I didn't have multiple generations of family in the business like many others did - the second agency I went to work for was being run by the fifth generation with lots of multi-generational consulting relationships, and I wasn't related to anyone there.
 I've had a successful career primarily by focusing on knowing the discipline incredibly well.
-My mom raised me well - she taught me that it's important to never stop asking questions, never stop learning, and you have to outwork everybody.
-That's the only option for the position that we're in in this industry to be successful.
-I try to be as kind and gentle to our industry as possible, because I truly believe the people in it care about other human beings, for the most part.
+My mom raised me right: she taught me that it's important to never stop asking questions, never stop learning, and that you have to outwork everybody.
+That's the only option– for the position that we're in as women–in the consulting part of this industry to be successful.
+Truthfully though, I try to be as kind and gentle to our industry as possible, because I believe the people in it care about other human beings, for the most part.

 What’s the best career advice you’ve ever received?